jlduan/fba/docs/_build/html/_sources/tutorials/cell_surface_protein_labeling/PRJNA658075/tutorial.rst.txt

        --output_directory qc \
        -cb_rc

-This library is built using the `Chromium Single Cell ATAC Reagent Kits`_ and sequenced on Illumina NextSeq 550.
-The GC content of cell barcodes (read 2) are A-rich.
+This library was constructed using the `Chromium Single Cell ATAC Reagent Kits`_ and sequenced on the Illumina NextSeq 550 platform.
+The base composition analysis reveals that the cell barcodes in read 2 are enriched for A bases.

 .. image:: Pyplot_read1_per_base_seq_content_HTO.webp
    :width: 375px
    :align: center

-As for read 3, based on the per base content, it suggests that bases 0-14 are actually our feature barcodes (See the distribution of matched barcode positions on read 3).
+The per base content of read 3 suggests that the feature barcodes are located in bases 0-14, as indicated by the distribution of matched barcode positions (See the fba ``qc`` results for more details).

 .. image:: Pyplot_read2_per_base_seq_content_HTO.webp
    :width: 625px